baozicn/STM32Drivers/drivers/README.md

-# Drivers
+#Drivers

 This directory contains reusable peripheral drivers for STM32 microcontrollers.
-Each module provides an easy-to-use API for initializing and interacting with a hardware peripheral while abstracting away the underlying register and HAL calls. d
+Each module provides an easy-to-use API for initializing and interacting with a hardware peripheral while abstracting away the underlying register and HAL call.
 Available drivers include:

 - `led`: simple wrapper to control on-board LEDs (initialize, turn on/off, toggle).